shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 #### Open
 List of files open in the code editor.

-Click a file to activate in the code editor.
-Middle-click to close.
+Right-click - context menu.
+Middle-click - close.

-#### Running
+#### Tasks
 Running scripts.
 The color depends on the runSingle property: blue if false, green if true.

-Right-click an item to end the process.
-Click to open and activate in the code editor.
+Right-click - context menu (end process etc).
+Middle-click - close.

 #### Find
 Find and replace text in the code editor.
 Find files and text in files.

-Middle-click to clear edit field text.
+Right-click an edit field - context menu.
+Middle-click - clear text; if empty - recent.

 #### Found
 Results of "Find in text".
 Displays files and text lines containing the text.
 With links to found text instances and to replace all found in a file.